rinfz/gouda-ada/SRS.md

 Database - Database connection and routines, provided to modules.

-JSON - Utility function for JSON handling.
+Dict - Utility package similar to a  python dictionary which will make inline instantiation of JSON data easier.

 More may be required.